andrewatts23/aegis-core-c1/README.md

 - TERMINATE
 - PRESERVE_FOR_REVIEW

-## Continuity ledger
+### Continuity ledger
 Persistence is evaluated as **conditional**, not inertial.

-## Legitimacy record
+### Legitimacy record
-The audit output preserves governance meaning rather than mere event chronology.
+The audit output preserves governance meaning rather than mere chronology.

-## Request queue
+### Request queue
 The queue is a **browser request harness** for public evaluation, not a claim of hardware scheduler closure.

-## Adversarial library
+### Adversarial library
-The adversarial library provides interactive public review presets for hostile or stress-path conditions.
+The adversarial library provides interactive public stress presets for hostile or ambiguous runtime paths.

-## Conceptual signals and register map
+### Conceptual signals and register map
-These views are provided as public legibility layers and should not be misread as proof of RTL closure.
+These views are provided as public legibility layers and should not be misread as proof of RTL or fabrication closure.

----
+These categories track the subsystem and doctrine emphasis in the engineering review and master build materials.  [oai_citation:11‡AEGIS-CORE C1 ENGINEERING ARCHITECTURE REVIEW PACKET.txt](sediment://file_00000000417071f8a2e6b3d3264c22e9)  [oai_citation:12‡AEGIS_CORE_C1_Master_Build_Packet_watermarked.docx](sediment://file_0000000080f871fda13a6139f5445fdb)

-# File structure
+## File structure

 - `index.html` — public runtime shell
 - `styles.css` — runtime presentation layer
 - `app.js` — browser adjudication runtime
 - `README.md` — repository boundary, purpose, and usage

----
+- `docs/` — optional public interpretation layer for runtime boundary, predicate model, state model, adversarial library, legitimacy record, repository map, and release notes

-# How to use the artifact
+## How to use the artifact

-## 1. Start with Scenario 01
+### 1. Start with Scenario 01
 Select:

 **01 — Full Legitimacy / Consequence / Persistent Continuity**

 Then press **Run**.

-This path demonstrates what it looks like when a request satisfies live authority, scope, presence, commit, timing, sequence, reciprocity, integrity, and support-set conditions strongly enough to reach admitted consequence.
+This path demonstrates what it looks like when a request satisfies authority, presence, commit, timing, sequence, reciprocity, integrity, and support-set conditions strongly enough to reach admitted consequence and supervised persistence.

 Pay attention to: